sul-dlss-labs/estimation/0002-sinopia-acl.md

 ## Estimate Range

-between 1 day and 1 month  (likely 1-2 weeks) with Naomi and Mike spending 100% of their contact time (roughly 50-75% of their total time)
+1-3 weeks (between 1 day and 1 month) with Naomi and Mike spending 100% of their contact time (roughly 50-75% of their total time)

 ## Results _(conditional on work being undertaken, added afterwards)_